withziang/notes/README.md

 # Notes
-This repo stores some valuale development knowledge I learnt over the years.
+This repo stores some valuable development knowledge I learnt over the years.

 # List
 - [Note](./API.md) API using python